hcmsilva/QuickFlickr/README.md

 # QuickFlickr
-A PoC app that shows uses the MVP design pattern, local Unit tests, Mockito for unit test isolation and Instrumented tests using Espresso
+A PoC app that uses the MVP design pattern, local Unit tests, Mockito for unit test isolation and Instrumented tests using Espresso